A guide to everything about budgeting

 While a lot of people confuse the two and think they need one or the other, that’s certainly not the case.
 Your budget can be considered a snapshot of your spending habits and is a tool to help you manage your cash flow.

 Your financial plan, on the other hand, is the complete financial picture of everything.
-It looks at your savings, risk management and insurance, your current debts and liabilities, your housing needs, and your retirement goals.
+It looks at your savings, risk management and insurance, your current debts and liabilities, your housing needs, and your retirement calculations.

 Your financial plan will tell you how much you need to be saving based on your own values and goals.
 Your budget then acts as your savings and spending plan to help you execute effectively on your financial plan.